-Event hikes allow you do hike longer distances without having to carry a lot of supplies or do a lot of driving.
+Event hikes allow you to hike longer distances without having to carry a lot of supplies or do a lot of driving.
 The club provides a bus to take you to the beginning of the hike.
-You then walk back to your car.
+These self-led hikes are clearly marked.
+You hike back to your car.
 Along the way there are check points providing a light snack and refreshments.
 As everyone's nutrition needs are different, we still recommend that you carry water and a light snack.
 Once you have completed an event hike, you will be rewarded with a badge.
-The cost of the badge, bus and refreshments is included in the nominal fee.
+The cost of the badge, bus and refreshments are included in the nominal fee.

 Cover this historic 80KM section of the Bruce Trail over three days enjoying panoramic views of vineyards, orchards and Lake Ontario.
 Rocky sections, heavily wooded areas and remnants of historic settlements - the Niagara section has it all.

-Registration is $30.
-Fee covers bus transfers, snacks, water check points and a badge!
+Registration Fee of $50 for members, $60 for non-members covers bus transfers, snacks, water check points and a badge.